 Another downside is that many leftover estate items may represent strong emotional ties and memories that can seriously detour your ability to go through many rooms filled with objects and ephemera.

-The best rule of thumb is to separate items of sentimental value, and distribute them amongst family members and love ones, avoiding any hurt feelings or potential disputes.
+The best rule of thumb is to separate items of sentimental value, and distribute them among family members and loved ones, avoiding any hurt feelings or potential disputes.

 At this point, it’s the ideal time to call in an estate sale professional for a consultation and to prepare for final liquidation.
 A reputable estate sale company will effectively advise you as to when and how to run a sale.